 Pax Global Opportunities Fund Company Examples

-The Pax Global Opportunities Fund (PAXGX) invests in companies that are positioned to benefit from the transition to a more sustainable global economy.
-The following are examples and descriptions of companies in the Fund.
+The Pax Global Opportunities Fund (PXGOX) invests in companies that are positioned to benefit from the transition to a more sustainable global economy.
+The following are examples of companies in the Fund.

 Holdings are subject to change.